zhaosheng-thu/zhaosheng-thu.github.io/_pages/about.md

   - Developed a novel two-factor authentication method utilizing gaze interaction to address security concerns.
   - Explored the impact of avatar facial blendshapes intensity on emotional perception in VR and proposed a camera2blendshape method to mitigate the uncanny valley effect.
-  - Collaborated on research to summarize existing interaction technologies into a comprehensive taxonomy.
+  - Collaborated on research to summarize existing human data interaction technologies into a comprehensive taxonomy.

 - Human-AI Collaboration Technologies: